-- I. Departmental policy requires that all doctoral students take the Preliminary Oral Examination within 1.5 years after Advancement to Candidacy.
+- I. Departmental policy recommends that all doctoral students take the Preliminary Oral Examination within 1.5 years after Advancement to Candidacy.
 ALL required courses (including major/minor courses) must also be satisfactorily completed. - II.
 The student and his/her research advisor will together propose an examination committee and a date and time for the examination.
 They must obtain prior agreement to serve from each proposed member.
-The Graduate Program Director must approve the committee and then recommend to the Dean of the Graduate School that said committee be appointed. - III.
-The examining Preliminary Committee shall consist of at least four (4) members, including the student's research advisor and committee chair.
-If the advisor is from outside of the ECE Department, a co-advisor from the Department must be chosen.
-Of the four, at least three (3) must be full-time faculty members from the ECE Department and at least one (1) must be from outside the Department or University.
-If member is from outside of the University, their curriculum vitae must be provided. - IV.
+The Graduate Program Director must approve the committee and then recommend to the Dean of the Graduate School that said committee be appointed. - IV.
 The student must submit the proposed committee to the Department at least THREE (3) full weeks prior to the proposed examination date. - V. At least five (5) full days prior to the examination date, the student must deliver to each committee member a readable copy of the following: - 1.
 Formal research proposal proposal shall include a brief abstract (not to exceed 200 words), a table of contents, and within a standard format of Introduction, Discussion, etc., an outline of the related state-of-the-art, the specific research goals, methods to be followed, preliminary results (if any), prospects for success, alternatives if success is in doubt, etc. Except where results already obtained are sufficient to justify a near-final draft of one or more papers to be submitted or of whole chapters in the final thesis, the formal proposal should be at least 50 pages. - 2.
 A brief Vita to include name, education, date of admission to ECE graduate program, and area working on.
 Part-time students and any students who have interrupted their graduate studies to seek full-time employment must include their record of employment throughout the period.
 Any awards, significant publications, or other professional recognition should also be included.